Fernando Biase

 - The United States Department of Agriculture

-There are several causes infertility.
+There are several causes of infertility.
 In the Biase Lab, we are tackling the problem in heifers in beef and dairy cattle.
 Our multidisciplinary program aims at profiling blood born molecules for the comprehensive investigation of genetic and physiological alterations that contribute to infertility.
-Then, we employ artificial intelligence algorithms for the prediction of fertility heifers early as early as 6 months of age.
+Then, we employ artificial intelligence algorithms for the prediction of fertility in heifers as early as 6 months of age.

 The female gamete stores massive amounts of RNAs, proteins and metabolites.
 The qualitative and quantitative composition of these stores define the ability of this oocyte to be fertilized and sustain the early embryo development.
 We are interested in understanding the regulatory venues that drive the synthesis of RNA in oocytes.
 Furthermore, we focus on unveiling how the accumulation of RNAs will contribute to the oocyte developmental competence.